Human Trafficking in Tampa

 How Big of a Problem Is Human Trafficking in Tampa and Other Florida Cities?

 Human trafficking is a problem throughout the world.
 The Tampa Bay Times reports that an estimated 40 million people around the globe are trafficking victims, including 13 million children.
-Sadly, the Tampa/St. Petersburg region – with its easy access to ports – has become “a top destination for traffickers.”
+Sadly, the Tampa/St. Petersburg region – with its easy access to ports – has become “a top destination for human traffickers.”
 But Tampa is not the only city in Florida with this problem.
 In 2011, Miami needed to launch a human trafficking task force to deal with the growing problem there, CBS Miami reports.
 In Tampa and other areas of Florida, human trafficking most commonly involves:

 • Massage parlors – Traffickers often promise young women a new and better life in the U.S. if they agree to work for a short term of employment when they get here.
 The deal sounds fair until they arrive with no English language skills, no visa and no support.
 Traffickers quickly place them in so-called massage parlors, which often offer illegal sexual services.
 In other words, these women are forced into prostitution often out of fear of physical punishment, harm to their loved ones abroad or death.